AlphaSlayer1964/kemono-dl/README.md

   --cookies COOKIES           Set path to cookie.txt (REQUIRED) -l LINKS, --links LINKS     Downloads user or post links.
 Suports comman seperated lists.
   -f FILE, --fromfile FILE    Download users and posts from a file seperated by newlines --favorite-users            Downloads all users saved in your favorites.
-(Requires --cookies) --favorite-posts            Downloads all posts saved in your favorites.
-(Requires --cookies) -o PATH, --output PATH      Set path to download posts -a FILE, --archive FILE     Downloads only posts that are not in provided archive file.
+(Requires logged in cookies) --favorite-posts            Downloads all posts saved in your favorites.
+(Requires logged in cookies) -o PATH, --output PATH      Set path to download posts -a FILE, --archive FILE     Downloads only posts that are not in provided archive file.
 (Can not be used with --update) -u, --update                Updates already downloaded posts. (post must have json log) (can not be used with --archive)